The idea of common good brings people together, says Martin Tan of The Majurity Trust

 Reflecting on TMT’s evolution, Tan, who has always believed in the transformative power of philanthropy, expresses pride in their efforts to go beyond window dressing.
 “It’s gratifying to hear our grantee partners trust us enough to share their problems,” he says.
 “We believe in building a thriving ecosystem based on trust and mutual respect.”

-He looks forward to the launch of The Foundry, a new social impact hub set to open in November.
+One of TMT’s projects has been The Foundry, a social impact hub opened in November 2024.
 “Partnering with Singapore Land Authority and Singapore Government Partnerships Office to repurpose the former elections department building at 11 Prinsep Link is a milestone,” he reveals.